michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 <img src="/public/img/projection.png" alt="x" style="width: 500px; height: auto;">

-Let's explore how to work with projected content in Angular components!
+Here's how to work with projected content in Angular components!
 While `ViewChild` and `ViewChildren` handle elements in a component's template, `ContentChild` and `ContentChildren` deal with content that's projected between component tags.
-This powerful feature helps you manage content passed from parent components.
+This advanced feature helps you manage content passed from parent components.

 ### Traditional Approach Explained